 The responsible executive signs the Presidential Signature Routing Slip and submits the final policy document to the president for approval.

-The president reviews the final policy and upon approval, signs and returns it to the responsible executive.
+The president reviews the final policy and upon approval, signs and returns it to Policy and Operational Excellence:

 Policy and Operational Excellence